RegardsOss/RegardsOss.github.io/docs/development/services/admin-instance/conception.md

 Initially, the client microservice sends a request to send an email including data such as the from, to, cc, subject, and text fields.
-This request is stored in the database and a scheduler processes these requests over time in order to send an email to the recipient.
+This request is stored in the database and a scheduler processes these requests over time in order to email the recipient.

 If the sending of an asynchronous email fails, it will be repeated with 9 attempts.
 The time between the attempts is configurable.
 By default, attempts are made quickly at the beginning, then spaced out more and more.